Blog

 Documentation of the analysis

-The execution of objective research in Pubmed and Pubmed Central can be partially automated with digital software solutions to ensure comprehensible and reproducible research documentation and to reduce the effort required for documenting the research results.
-The solution used (Polarion with avaPubmed extension) offers a direct, validated interface to Pubmed and Pubmed Central.
+Conducting objective searches in PubMed and PubMed Central can be partially automated using digital software solutions to ensure traceable and reproducible search documentation and to reduce the effort required to document search results.
+The solution used (Polarion with the avaPubMed extension) offers a direct, validated interface to PubMed and PubMed Central.

 The full text of each potentially relevant publication is read and analyzed with regard to the scope of the literature search and the relevant clinical assessment topics in the respective clinical assessment plan.
 The extracted statements about safety, performance, benefits, demands or state of the art are documented.